-The embryos are carefully monitored in the period after insemination: first to check for fertilisation, then for signs for development which indicate the embryo is growing.
+The embryos are carefully monitored in the period after insemination: first to check for fertilisation, then for signs of development which indicate the embryo is growing.

 At Simply Fertility your embryos will benefit from being cultured in an Embryoscope Plus which is the world’s most technologically advanced incubation system allowing embryos to be viewed continually and undisturbed.

 Ultimately we culture embryos for as long as we can.
-5 days is the maximm to allow your embryos to self select and enables the embryologist to select and transfer the strongest embryo(s).
+5 days is the maximum to allow your embryos to self select and enables the embryologist to select and transfer the strongest embryo(s).

 Getting ready for transfer